KatJHuang/SoloMaster/README.md

 However, what underlies the formation of this art?
 Early philosopher and mathematician Pythagoras postulates that music is inseparable from numbers and patterns.
 Pitches can be represented in frequencies, while rhythms can be represented in durations.
 If we can extract the “algorithms” behind music, can we also automate musical composition with little human intervention?

 In this project, we manage to combine our love for music and programming by simulating the composition of Jazz music using FPGA.
 SoloMaster is an automated composition system whose outcome can also be heard by the user.
-In SoloMaster, initiation is controlled by a reset switch, and speed adjustment is controlled another 3 switches.
+In SoloMaster, initiation is controlled by a reset switch, and speed adjustment is controlled by another 3 switches.

 From various researches, it is shown that patterns governing the sequence of pitches and rhythms in Jazz music can be modeled by a Markov Chain [1].
 By using these results, we can possibly teach a program to synthesize Jazz music on its own, which is what SoloMaster does.
 SoloMaster composes and plays out Jazz music through two stages.
 In the first stage, SoloMaster generates a sequence of pitches, and in the second stage plays it out in an improvisational fashion.

-Description of The Design

 Algorithm for Composition